Rediscover an ancient relationship with nature. One that our ancestors understood intimately but we've forgotten along the way.

-Based in and around Winchester, Hampshire, our walks aren't really about covering ground; they're about uncovering the stories, folklore and seasonal wisdom that live within our local landscapes.
+Based in and around Winchester, Hampshire, our walks aren't really about covering ground; they're about uncovering the stories and seasonal wisdom that live within our local landscapes.
 From the whispered legends tucked into ancient woodlands to the healing rhythms of the Wheel of the Year, we explore how nature has always been our greatest teacher.

 Upcoming walks

-Time: 3.30pm (approx. 90 mins)
+Time: 9.30am (approx. 90 mins)

 What makes these walks special